Stakeholder mapping

 A stakeholder in this category:

-- may be interested in the future of the project or topic area
+• may be interested in the future of your organisation and specific projects or topic area

 The headings included in this guide are used by the Government Communication Service (GCS).
 The terms used in other maps that you view may vary depending on the profession the creators belong to, but stakeholders’ position on the map should indicate the same level of contact.
 A more detailed description of what each contact level means is available in the stakeholder contact levels document.